 Take all units (84 points):

-Take Level 4 or 5 units to the value of 12 points, offered by the UWA Business School approved by the course coordinator or the Head of the School of Psychology
+Take Level 4 or 5 units offered by the UWA Business School to the value of 12 points, or level 5 units to the value of 12 points from the Master of Business Psychology 73550 (research and placement units excluded) and approved by the course coordinator or the Head of the School of Psychological Science.

 Applicability of the Student Rules, policies and procedures